fundamentalsystem/fundamentalsystem.github.io/_pages/publications.md

 After the data model(including PIM and PSM) are well-structures, we will :

-1. Install the chosen model-driven development tool, such as the Eclipse Modeling Framework (EMF) or the Model Driven Architecture Development Environment (MDA-DE).
-These tools typically support multiple programming languages, including C++, and provide the necessary tools and libraries for working with the high-level and data models and generating the code for the software system.
+1. Configure the chosen model-driven development tool, such as the Eclipse Modeling Framework (EMF) or the Model Driven Architecture Development Environment (MDA-DE).
+These tools typically support multiple programming languages, including C++, and provide the necessary tools and libraries for working with high-level data models and generating the code for the software system.
 2. Import the high-level and data models into the development tool.
 This will allow you to access and manipulate the models within the development environment.
 3. Configure the code generation settings for the development tool.
 This may involve specifying that the code will be generated in C++, the location where the generated code will be stored, and any custom options or settings that are specific to the chosen development tool.
 4. Generate the code for the robotics software system from the high-level and data models.
 The development tool will use the models to generate the necessary C++ code for the software system, including classes for representing the robot and its components, as well as methods for manipulating the data and controlling the robot.